Kha-kis/qbitunregistered/README.md

 # qbitunregistered
-This is a simple script to tag unregistered torrents in QbitTorrent
+This is a simple script to tag unregistered torrents in QbitTorrent.
+Other messages whhere a torrent is in a not working status are also tagged with a tag named from the message

 Install requirements